axibase/atsd/api/data/series/query.md

 4. [aggregate](aggregate.md)
 5. [downsample](downsample.md)

-The [interpolate](interpolate.md) transformation, if specified, is applied to detailed data before the values are passed to group/rate/aggregate stages.
+The [interpolate](interpolate.md) transformation, if requested, is applied to detailed data before the values are passed to subsequent stages.

-The default sequence of group/rate/aggregate/downsample transformations can be modified by specifying an `order` field in each processor, in which case processor steps are executed in ascending order as specified in the `order` field.
+The default transformation sequence can be modified by adding an `order` field in each transformation object, in which case the stages are executed in ascending order based on the `order` field.

-### Control Fields
+## Control Fields

 | **Name**  | **Type** | **Description**  |
 |:---|:---|:---|